 The particular cotton candy maker we have (the one linked above) actually uses hard candy as well as floss sugar to make cotton candy, which is ideal for our spike cotton candy method.

-First your going to fill a flat plate or sheet pan with a bit of floss sugar, and then add just enough vodka to it to make it the same texture as wet sand/sugar scrub, being sure to stir it around so that all of the sugar crystal are covered.
+Then, add just enough vodka to it to make it the same texture as wet sand/sugar scrub.
+Stir it around so that all of the sugar crystal are covered.

-Lay it out evenly on a cake pan to harden overnight back to dried sugar again (being sure to keep it away from hot/humid areas).
+Lay it out evenly on a cake pan to harden overnight back to dried sugar again.
+(Be sure to keep it away from hot/humid areas).
 You’ll know it’s ready when it’s hard to the touch.